 The Company exists to operate substantially all of the business activities of its parent company, PRS, and act as a service provider to MCPS.
-As a result, the extent to which it is exposed to competitive, legislative, technology, price, credit or liquidity risk is limited.
-The Company is heavily reliant on the continued financial support of its parent company, PRS.
-PRS, in turn, is reliant on the Company for the operation of its business.
-The principal risks to which PRS is exposed, including Brexit, are described in the PRS annual report.
+As a result, the extent to which it is exposed to competitive, legislative, technology and price risk is limited.

+The Company is exposed to liquidity risk, as it is heavily reliant on the continued financial support of its parent company, PRS but PRS, in turn, is reliant on the Company for the operation of its business.